XDeFi-tech/docs-new/developers/solana-adapter-xdefi-integration.md

 npm install @solana/wallet-adapter-wallets@latest
 ```

-Once installed, you can add XDEFI Wallet by making adding this part of code:
+Once installed, you can add Ctrl Wallet by making adding this part of code:

 ```tsx
 import {